-Direct Line Insurance Group plc's (DLG) main operating entity U K Insurance Limited (UKI) is rated A1 for insurance financial strength with a stable outlook.
-The rating reflects (i) DLG's track record of reporting consistently strong return on capital (ROC) and underwriting results, which we believe will be sustained, (ii) very strong position in the UK personal lines general insurance market, (iii) relatively conservative investment portfolio and relatively low financial leverage, and (iv) good capitalisation.
+Direct Line Insurance Group plc's (DLG) main operating entity UK Insurance Limited (UKI) is rated A1 for insurance financial strength with a stable outlook.
+The rating reflects DLG's (i) consistently strong return on capital (ROC, Exhibit 1) and underwriting results, (ii) very strong position in the UK personal lines general insurance market, (iii) relatively conservative investment portfolio and relatively low financial leverage, and (iv) good capitalisation.

-These strengths more than offset the Group's dependence on the very competitive and highly regulated UK personal motor market.
-Furthermore, there is some execution risk around the change in drivers of future profitability, and around the Group's far-reaching technology transformation although with the roll-out of the new motor technology platform the programme is now largely complete.
+These strengths more than offset the Group's dependence on the very competitive and highly regulated UK personal motor insurance market.
+While we believe the Group's earnings are sustainable, there is some execution risk around the change in drivers of future profitability, and the Group's technology transformation although with the roll-out of the new motor technology platform the programme is now largely complete.